peter2520/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

-Thank Jonathan Tan and Alan Hsieh for helping me record the video.
+Thank Jonathan Tan and Alan Hsieh for being the actor and assisting me record the video.